While they are less known than aphids or mites, it’s important that you understand how to get rid of springtails on plants too.

 You can’t ignore an infestation because these springtails will not go away on their own.

-Attracted to excessive organic material and moisture, these pests are generally found in or under decaying bark and wood, thriving in areas where organic mulches, compost, and leaf litter can be found.
+Pests are drawn to organic material and moisture.
+They like to live in or under decaying bark and wood.
+They thrive in places where organic mulches, compost, and leaf litter are plentiful.

 As it turns out, these are the exact conditions you’ll find in the garden, and even in your container grown plants.